gotygota/tastebuddy_docs/docs/admin/index.md

   <figcaption>Conceptual diagram of TasteBuddy functionning</figcaption>
 </figure>

-Although products can be created _on the fly_ (i.e. directly added at the moment of evaluating the product), careful preparation and experimental design should be carried out by the administrators before conducting sensory evaluation.
+Although products can be created _on the fly_ (i.e. added directly at the time of evaluation), careful preparation and experimental design should be performed by the administrators before conducting any sensory evaluation.

 ## Definitions

 The following words will be used along this documentation.
 Getting familiar with the concepts will help to understand the next pages.